WHAT CAUSES CARPAL TUNNEL SYNDROME?

-Carpal tunnel syndrome is caused by compression of the median nerve at the base of the palm, where it passes near the wrist joint.
+Compression of the median nerve at the base of the palm, where it passes near the wrist joint causes carpal tunnel syndrome.
 This nerve provides sensation to the thumb and most parts of the fingers.
 It also affects the strength of the muscles at the base of the thumb.
 If compressed, the nerve may sustain serious damage.

-Common symptoms of carpal tunnel syndrome include numbness and tingling in the hand, especially at night; pain while gripping or holding; and clumsiness in handling objects.
+Common symptoms of this condition include numbness and tingling in the hand, especially at night; pain while gripping or holding; and clumsiness in handling objects.
 The pain may even extend from the hand up into the shoulder.

-Treatment for carpal tunnel syndrome may initially be treated with a splint or brace to allow the wrist to rest.
+To initially treat carpal tunnel syndrome, use a splint or brace to allow the wrist to rest.
 Steroids injected into the carpal canal may also help decrease swelling.
 Cases that do not respond to non-surgical methods, or are diagnosed late, may eventually require surgery.
 This is usually done in an outpatient setting under local anesthesia.

-The videos below go more in depth on carpal tunnel and demonstrates the surgery procedure:
+The videos below go more in depth on carpal tunnel and demonstrates the surgical procedure: